 Lawrence Watson is an experienced performer boasting over thirty-five years of performing experience throughout New England and around the world.
-He has traveled as far Singapore and Malaysia delivering his own special brand of music.
-In a return engagement to Shanghai, China, Watson wowed the Chinese people as lead male vocalist in a concert entitled “The American Songbook.”
+He has traveled as far as Singapore and Malaysia delivering his own special brand of music.
+In a return engagement to Shanghai, China, Watson wowed the Chinese people as the lead male vocalist in a concert entitled “The American Songbook.”
 He was the featured artist in the annual Passion Caribbean Dance and Music Festival in Barranquilla, Columbia in South America and spent two seasons as a judge on the Boston WGBH television show Sing That Thing!

 Lawrence Watson is a soulful messenger—a modern-day Paul Robeson.
 For 23 years, he served as Voice Faculty and Performance Ensemble teacher at Berklee College of Music.
 For fifteen years, he served the Resident Artist at the Charles Hamilton Houston Institute for Race and Justice at the Harvard Law School.
-At The Berklee College of Music, he teaches official Motown Ensemble, Stage Performance Technique, Foundations of Singing with Soul, the required History, Culture and Music of African Americans, private voice instruction, and a series of directed studies on Jazz, Blues, Rhythm Music, Soul, Contemporary Pop, Black Art songs and American Gospel music.
+At Berklee College of Music, he teaches official Motown Ensemble, Stage Performance Technique, Foundations of Singing with Soul, the required History, Culture and Music of African Americans, private voice instruction, and a series of directed studies on Jazz, Blues, Rhythm Music, Soul, Contemporary Pop, Black Art songs and American Gospel music.

-Kay Bourne, veteran emeritus music critic for the Bay State Banner, wrote: “This powerful baritone, who easily swoops up to the tenor range, sings with a groovy beat lyrics that convey messages smoothly delivered yet relevant to the Black cause.
-He is the respected inheritor of the Great Black Music tradition of blues, jazz and gospel, but his own man too.”
+Kay Bourne, the veteran emeritus music critic for the Bay State Banner, wrote: “This powerful baritone, who easily swoops up to the tenor range, sings with a groovy beat lyrics that convey messages smoothly delivered yet relevant to the Black cause.
+He is the respected inheritor of the Great Black Music tradition of blues, jazz, and gospel, but his own man too.”

 Lawrence Watson has been special guest soloist, opening for artists like Al Green, Smokey Robinson, Oleta Adams, Little Richard, Gladys Knight, The Neville Brothers, Tata Vega, Jean Carne, and The Boston Pops Orchestra.
-He has also sang for President Nelson Mandela, the Honorable Reverend Desmond Tutu, the Joint Chiefs of Staff, Secretary of State Colin Powell, Secretary of State Hillary Clinton, three Supreme Court Justices (Sandra Day O’Connor, Stephen Breyer, and Elena Kagan), and President Barack Obama.
+He has also sung for President Nelson Mandela, the Honorable Reverend Desmond Tutu, the Joint Chiefs of Staff, Secretary of State Colin Powell, Secretary of State Hillary Clinton, three Supreme Court Justices (Sandra Day O’Connor, Stephen Breyer, and Elena Kagan), and President Barack Obama.